Peachtree Corners, Georgia: Transit

-Gwinnett County Transit serves the city.
-The Metropolitan Atlanta Rapid Transit Authority (MARTA)'s Doraville Rapid Rail Station is approximately 5.7 miles (9 km) from Peachtree Corners, while the Chamblee Rapid Rail Station is approximately 9.3 miles (14.9 km) away.
+Ride Gwinnett serves the city.
+The Metropolitan Atlanta Rapid Transit Authority (MARTA)'s Doraville Rapid Rail Station is approximately 5.7 mi from Peachtree Corners, while the Chamblee Rapid Rail Station is approximately 9.3 mi away.
 MARTA provides rapid heavy rail service and connecting services to Atlanta, Hartsfield–Jackson Atlanta International Airport, and other points north, south, east and west.
 The city also has an operating autonomous shuttle that operates on a stretch of road on Technology Parkway.

 Airports

-Peachtree–DeKalb Airport is a county-owned, public-use airport approximately 7.9 miles (13 km) from Peachtree Corners.
-Gwinnett County Airport is a municipal airport located about 18 miles (29 km) from the city.
-Hartsfield–Jackson Atlanta International Airport, which is a major passenger hub for domestic and international travelers, is located 29 miles (46 km) south of Peachtree Corners.
+Peachtree–DeKalb Airport is a county-owned, public-use airport approximately 7.9 mi from Peachtree Corners.
+Gwinnett County Airport is a municipal airport located about 18 mi from the city.
+Hartsfield–Jackson Atlanta International Airport, which is a major passenger hub for domestic and international travelers, is located 29 mi south of Peachtree Corners.
 It is accessible by I-85, I-285, and MARTA.

 Pedestrians and cycling

 The Western Gwinnett Bikeway is a multi-use trail along Peachtree Industrial Boulevard.
 It is a shared use path, cycle track, and bike lane connecting to neighboring Duluth and Norcross.
 Peachtree Corners has been adding additional sidewalks and safety upgrades for pedestrians, thus far adding many miles of sidewalks, additional pedestrian safety crossings, and adding 175 street lights, all designed to make the city more walkable, safer and more connected.
 The city also has a 14-foot wide walkway arch truss pedestrian bridge with elevators and stairs over S.R.
 141 (Peachtree Parkway) for pedestrians walking between The Forum and the Town Center.
 The city is also adding to a multi-use trail system (the Corners Connector Trail system) that crisscrosses the city linking office parks, restaurants, retail centers, the new town center and surrounding neighborhoods.
-In addition, the city has launched the world's first fleet of shared E-scooters with teleoperated repositioning.
+In addition, the city has launched the world's first fleet of shared E-scooters with teleoperated repositioning, and is the first city in the nation to make citywide accessibility available that provides information technology to public spaces and local businesses to improve accessibility for residents and visitors initially with support for the blind and visually impaired.
+The system includes the delivery of instantaneous audio to help the impaired navigate both indoor and outdoor environments through a combination of GPS and smart beacons.